ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Enabling your PVE's firewall is a must

-One of the strongest hardening measures you can apply is a proper firewall, and Proxmox VE comes with one integrated.
-Needless to say, you must enable and configure this firewall to secure your system.
+One of the strongest hardening measures you can apply in any computing system is setting up a proper firewall, and Proxmox VE comes with one integrated.
+Needless to say, you must enable and configure this firewall to secure your virtualization server.

 ## Proxmox VE firewall uses iptables